-There is no doubt that the First-tier Tribunal Housing & Property Chamber (FTT) taking over jurisdiction of private rented sector cases from the Sheriff Courts has led to a significant increase in landlords and tenants taking legal action against each other.
+There is no doubt that the First-tier Tribunal for Scotland (Housing & Property Chamber) (FTT) taking over jurisdiction of private rented sector cases from the Sheriff Courts has led to a significant increase in landlords and tenants taking legal action against each other.
 One area this can be seen very clearly is in the amount of cases tenants are bringing against their landlords for failing to comply with the requirements of the Tenancy Deposit Schemes (Scotland) Regulations 2011.

 These regulations require landlords to do two things within 30 working days of the start of the tenancy: –

 - Lodge the deposit with a government approved tenancy deposit scheme